 - The Collar was accurately hand basted before edge stitching

 - The fabric sash: I made it! and in hindsight it should have been interfaced.
 The instructions do not mention interfacing, but you may need to consider it depending on fabric choice.
 It resulted a tad sloppy with my crepe.
 I made little button loops and sewed them on the side seams to keep the sash in it’s place.

 No need to fear!
 I have filmed the entire sewing process for the button placket, the center inset and the mandarin collar and you will see that these techniques are very doable and will give you a lot of satisfaction when you are done.
 Have a look at my video below:

 This is a great intermediate project.
 The instructions are vert clear with amazing diagrams and the techniques have been simplified.
 This means that an adventurous beginner could accomplish this no problem!
 I do encourage you to stretch your skills with The Presto Tunic.

 A word of advice: A solid woven fabric will showcase the lovely details best.
-I chose a print, but the contract placket and collar help in highlighting the placket and collar.
+I chose a print, but the contrast placket and collar help in highlighting the placket and collar.
 A full print? the details will be lost and all your beautiful sewing too.